csshlok/Healthcare-APP-UI/README.md

 I've redeisgned 2 of the pages currently cause I felt that the previous OG design was a bit idiotic and felt as the user would vomit after seeing it so..
 I'll upload the redesigned frame's code and png image with prefix- Redeg

+I also need to make a workflow so that people can understand better , F